spettersson/splunk4patientprivacy/data_onboarding_guide.md

 This data provides context about employees, including:
 1. User-Account Mapping – Which user accounts are linked to which employees.
 2. Work-related information - An employee’s role, assigned care provider and department, employment status (start date and termination date), and organization-issued ID.
-3. Personal Information – An employee's first and last name, residential data (city, postal code, address), family information, and government-issued ID.
+3. Personal information – An employee's first and last name, residential data (city, postal code, address), family information, and government-issued ID.

 ### **Authentication Data**